avargasv/ZIO-Dialogue/postIOMonad.md

 linked, so much so that we could even characterize pure functions as those that return values that are not state-dependent.

-Now, reversing our second, operative, definition of a pure function, we can also say that a side effect is anything that can break the "purity" of a function, anything that can cause a programming function to change behavior from one call to another with the same arguments.
+Reversing our second, operative, definition of a pure function, we can also say that a side effect is anything that can break the "purity" of a function, anything that can cause a programming function to change behavior from one call to another with the same arguments.
 In other terms, anything that could unduly affect the value returned by a function or any consequence of its execution observable in the "state of the world".

+It is also possible to describe the behavior of an impure function as "non-deterministic", because it can change from one call to another unpredictably (in the sense that we cannot predict such behavior from the code of the function itself).

 ## 1.2 Advantages of pure functions.
 The substitution rule and equational reasoning.
 Composition of pure functions.